johnmutua783/sales-performance-analysis/README.md

 ## Objective

-The goal of this project was to analyze sales transaction data to identify revenue trends, customer behavior, and product performance in order to support data-driven business decisions.
+The goal of this project was to analyze sales transaction data to identify revenue trends, customer behavior, product performance, and geographic patterns in order to support data-driven business decisions.

 ---